Armed forces and COVID-19

 Furthermore, on this occasion EU leaders adopted the Zagreb declaration, with which the Western Balkans partners have aligned themselves.

 Further information are available here.

 On 12 May 2020, Defence Ministers held a video conference.
 Ministers discussed the security and defence implications of the Covid-19 pandemic, focusing in particular on the crucial role played by armed forces in supporting civilian actors and providing cross-border support among member states.
 HRVP Borrell said: “The Covid-19 pandemic will very likely deteriorate our security environment in the years to come, which only increases the need for stronger EU security and defence.”

 The EU Agency for Fundamental Rights has published EU country studies and bulletins on the fundamental rights protection in the context of the COVID-19 pandemic.
 The project outlines some measures EU Member States have put in place to protect public health during the COVID-19 pandemic.
 The first bulletin is available here.
+The second report is available here.
+The third report is available here.
 The FRA has also called for protection of workers’ fundamental rights in tackling impact of fundamental rights.

 EU-OSHA published a webpage “Healthy Workplaces Stop the Pandemic” with guidance documents aimed at supporting employers in the provision of a safe and healthy working environment for employees.
 The guidance for the workplace published by WHO, CDC, ECDC and HSE is available at the following link.

 On 15 April 2020, NATO Defence Ministers held a videoconference to decide the Alliance’s next steps in the fight against Covid-19.